shreyjain99/NOT-FAKE/README.md

 <br>

 <p>
-<strong>Real World/Business Objective :</strong> Given a directed social graph, have to predict missing links to recommend users
+<strong>Real World/Business Objective :</strong> Given any Text based news/ news article predict if the news is real or fake.
 </p>

 <br>